andrewjjenkins/gitlab-charts/minikube.md

         sudo brew services restart dnsmasq
         ```

 * Start ngrok in a different window and keep it open until the whole demo process is verified to work.
-Note down the dynamic hostname in the output which will be used for NGROK_HOSTNAME in later steps.
+Note down the dynamic hostname in the output which will be used in later steps.

     ```
     ngrok http demo.io:80